Online Payment | Our Team | Blog | Testimonial

 Day 12: Gokyo to Thaknak [4750 m/15,580 ft]: 5 - 6 hrs

 Today, we are on the trail to Thaknak.
-Thaknak is also sometimes pronounced as Dragnag.
-We climb out of Gokyo village to a ridge.
+Sometimes Thaknak is pronounced as Dragnag.
+We climb out of the Gokyo village to a ridge.
 Then, we take the route through the Ngozumpa Glacier to the mountain on the other side.
 Continuing further and traversing along the edge of that mountain, we descend down to Thaknak.
 On the trek, we enjoy the magnifiscent views of Cho Oyu, Gokyo Ri, and other high Himalayas.
 (B,L,D)

 Day 13: Thaknak-Cho La-Dzongla [4830m/15840ft]: 7 - 8 hrs

 Today, we trek to the Cho La Pass.
-ChoLa pass is also another show up of this trip.
+Cho La pass is also another show up of this trip.
 Today is going to be one of the toughest days.
 The pass is not itself difficult but it is steep and involves a glacier traverse on the eastern side.
 We need to be careful as the trail is vertical and the rocks glazed by ice add trouble to the trekkers making the trail slippery.
 Our trail climbs through a ravine and a rocky trail.
 So, we climb up continuously up from Phedi.
-We trek through the side of a frozen lake while we come to the top of the pass decorated with prayer flags.
+We trek through the side of a frozen lake and reach the top of the pass decorated with prayer flags.
 We need to pass through some crevasses before we reach Dzongla, another beautiful place with a complete view of Mt.
 Cholatse, Mt.
 Ama Dablam, Lobuche peak and the Pheriche village far below.
-(B,L,D)
+(B, L, D)

 Day 14: Dzongla to Lobuche [4940 m/16,207 ft]: 4 - 5 hrs

-Today, we head for Lobuche.
-We climb down from Dzongla.
-Upon crossing a bridge, we transverse through grassy trail.
-Enjoying the view of Lobuche Peak we stretch up eventually through a ridge.
+Today, we head towards Lobuche by descending down from Dzongla.
+After crossing a bridge, we traverse through grassy trail.
+Enjoying the view of Lobuche Peak, we stretch up eventually through a ridge.
 The mountains of Ama Dablam, Kangtega, Thamserku Taboche are seen looming prominently.
 Curving round through the wide gravelly river bed, we reach Lobuche.
-(B,L,D)
+(B, L, D)

 Day 15: Lobuche to Gorak Shep [5170 m/16,961ft] - Everest Base Camp [5364 m/17,594 ft] - Gorak Shep: 8 - 9 hrs

 The trail to Gorak Shep goes ahead through the lateral moraine of the Khumbu Glacier.
 We pass through the pyramid sign post.
-Ahead on the trail we see crest of north ridge of Everest along with Mt.Pumori, Mt.
+Ahead on the trail, we see crest of north ridge of Everest along with Mt.Pumori, Mt.
 Mahalangur, Mt.
 Lingtern, Mt.
 Khumbutse, Mt.
 Nuptse, etc. A small ascent would take us to Thangma Riju from where we perceive 360 degree vista of snowy mountains.
 Climbing steeply up to the top through the torrent of Changri Glacier, we catch our first glimpse of Kala Patthar, a grey- green knoll beneath the Mt.
 Pumori.
-As we reach Gorak Shep, we will find snow-capped mountains looming all around us including the top of the world – Mt.
+As we reach Gorak Shep, we will find snow-capped mountains looming all around us including the top of the world - Mt.
 Everest.

-After a brief lunch and rest, we take the trail to Everest Base Camp through the once vast Gorak Shep Lake.
-Continuing straight ahead, we come through the Indian army mountaineers’ memorials.
-Only upon reaching the Everest Base Camp do we really appreciate the Everest climbers who brave the hazardous route through the Khumbu icefall.
-Mountaineer’s tents stand out in bright colors against the monotony of gray surroundings (especially in the Spring).
+After a short lunch and rest, we take the trail to Everest Base Camp through the once vast Gorak Shep Lake.
+Continuing straight ahead, we come through the Indian army mountaineers memorials.Only upon reaching the Everest Base Camp, we really appreciate the Everest climbers who brave the hazardous route through the Khumbu icefall.
+Mountaineer's tents stand out in bright colors against the monotony of gray surroundings (especially in the Spring).
 Nuptse, Khumbuste and Pumori are the mountains we can view from the base camp.
 Everest actually is not visible from here.
-By now we have met the ultimate objective of our trip.
+By now, we have met the ultimate objective of our trip.

 Day 16: Gorak Shep - Kala Patthar [5545 m/18,192 ft] - Lobuche [4940 m/16,207 ft]: 7 - 8hrs

-On being back to Gorak Shep you will take breakfast.
-Or if you have done this hike day before than you will be trekking to Everest base camp and will reach by lunch time as Everest base camp hike takes longer time (4 – 5 hrs) than the Kala Patthar hike.
-Upon return back to Gorak Shep, take lunch and afternoon time is taken to descend down to Lobuche for a good night’s rest.
-(B,L,D)
+On being back to Gorak Shep, you will take breakfast.
+If you had done this hike day before, you will trek to Everest base camp and will reach by lunch time as Everest base camp hike takes longer time (4 - 5 hrs) than the Kala Patthar hike.
+Upon return back to Gorak Shep, take lunch and afternoon time is taken to descend down to Lobuche for a good night's rest.
+(B, L, D)

 Day 17: Lobuche - Kongma La [5,535m/18,159ft] – Chhukung [4,730m/15,518ft]: 6 - 7 hrs

 From Lobuche, we pass through Khumbu Glacier.
-Climbing up we reach Kongma La.
-There is a Pyramid shaped Italian Research Centre at just over 5,000m.
+On climbing up, we reach Kongma La.
+Here, we will find a Pyramid shaped Italian Research Centre at just over 5,000m.
 We enjoy the views of the wide basin dotted with frozen lakes.
 Again we enjoy the marvellous views of Cholatse, Pokalde, Nuptse, Lhotse, Makalu and Ama Dablam.
 Then we turn and walk through the stony trail.
 While descending down the Niyang Khola valley, we enjoy the great views of Amphu Lapcha Pass and Island Peak.
-Trekking further we get to Chukkung.
-(B,L,D).
+Trekking further, we get to Chukkung.
+(B, L, D).

 Day 18: Chhukung to Tengboche[3860 m/12,660 ft]: 5 - 6 hrs

 Chhukung is also the starting point for the Island Peak Climbing.
 Now we are getting closer to the Himalayan civilization of the Khumbu Region.
 The Imja Khola joins the Dudh Koshi River a little above the Pangboche Village.
 There is a famous monastery at Pangboche believed to have been the oldest in the Khumbu region.
-From Pangboche, we descend down the alpine desert and back into greenery of pine forests.
+From Pangboche, we descend down the alpine desert and back to greenery of pine forests.
 The path leads to a steep uphill climb into Tengboche.
 We pay our visit to the famous Tengboche Monastery.
-(B,L,D)
+(B, L, D)

 Day 19: Tengboche to Namche Bazzar: 5 - 6 hrs

 From Tenboche, we make a steep descent and the trail leads us back along the Dudh Kosi River.
 We keep a lookout for wild life such as mountain goats, snow leopards, colorful pheasants, etc., while passing through the forest by the trail.
-After passing a Chorten, we reach the army camp at of Namche Bazaar where we want to take a long last look back to Lhotse, the tip of Everest and Tengboche.
-The final steep climb traverses the hill side taking us to Namche Bazaar.
+After passing a Chorten, we reach the army camp at of Namche Bazaar.
+Here we would like to take a long last look back to Lhotse, the tip of Everest and Tengboche.
+The final steep descend, traversing the hill side takes us to Namche Bazaar.
 We take a nice hot shower and have very relaxed sleep in our room in Namche Bazaar.
-(B,L,D)
+(B, L, D)

 Day 20: Namche Bazzar to Lukla: 6 - 8 hrs